MuzamilSheikh09/Whack-a-Mole/README.md

 # Whack-a-Mole Game
 ## Overview

 The Whack-a-Mole game is a fun and interactive web-based game created using HTML, CSS, and JavaScript.
 The objective of the game is to hit as many moles as possible.
-Players score points by clicking on the moles as they appear, and the game keeps track of the score and time remaining.
+Players score points by clicking on the moles as they appear.

-Features
+## Features

 -    Interactive Gameplay: Players can click on moles that pop up randomly on the screen.
 -    Score Tracking: The game displays the player's current score and updates it in real-time.